 Altitude, Humidity And Dutch Oven Cooking Temperatures

 In the summer, on the other hand, we camp in the mountains at elevations around 7,000 feet above sea level and have to add more charcoal to maintain the temperature in our Dutch oven heat chart.
 Why?

-Lighting charcoal briquettes is a breeze with our Rapidfire Chimney Starter!
+We use our Chimney Starter for lighting our charcoal briquettes quickly without lighter fluid.
 We just place the number of briquettes we need in the starter, place some wadded up newspaper under it and light the paper.
 The airflow created in the starter’s design gets your coals red hot in minutes.
 It’s almost magic!

 Aluminum, Cast Iron And Dutch Oven Cooking Temperatures

 Our Dutch oven charcoal chart is designed for use with a heavy cast iron Dutch oven vs an aluminum Dutch oven.
 What’s the difference?

 Personally, we use cast iron Dutch ovens on our camping trips and have designed our Dutch oven charcoal temperature chart based on this more popular style.

 Food Doneness And Dutch Oven Cooking